SESYNC-ci/basic-git-lesson/docs/_slides/workflows.md

 ## Reproducible Research: the finished product

 The result of reproducible research is more than a published paper, it includes the whole data-to-document **pipeline**.
-In a typical socio-environmental synthesis project, a finished pipeline can execute several steps insequence
+In a typical socio-environmental synthesis project, a finished pipeline will include [some of] the following steps:

 1. [Aquire raw data from online repository.]
 1. Extract, transform, and load data into storage for analysis.